-By law, January 31 is the last day for employers to mail W-2 forms to employees in preparation for tax season.
-Likewise, you may also be receiving 1099s or other forms regarding your investments, such as 401(k)s, IRAs, HSAs, and various types of insurance.
+Are you preparing for tax season?
+January 31 is the last day for employers to mail W-2 forms to employees.
+You may also have 1099s or other forms regarding your investments, such as 401(k)s, IRAs, HSAs, and various types of insurance.
 It can be confusing to know what you actually have to account for when it comes to paying taxes.
 In particular, what taxes do you have to pay on your whole life insurance policy?

-- When a death benefit is paid in installments instead of one lump sum, the interest that accrues is considered taxable income.
+- When a death benefit is paid in installments instead of one lump sum.

 The following instances do not need to be claimed on your taxes*: